 - Your driver’s license can still be suspended by the California DMV – Let’s take a closer look at this last point below.

-Although a wet reckless conviction does not trigger a mandatory court-ordered license suspension as a criminal penalty, the DMV will administratively suspend your driver’s license after a DUI arrest.
+A wet reckless conviction does not trigger a mandatory court-ordered license suspension as a criminal penalty.
+However, the DMV will administratively suspend your driver’s license after a DUI arrest.
 The DMV case is entirely separate from the criminal case.

 You can attempt to save your license by requesting a DMV “administrative per se” (APS) hearing within 10 days of your arrest.
-Even if you lose this hearing, however, the DMV may allow you to continue driving with an IID (usually for four months after a DUI-1st, and for one year after a DUI-2nd).16
+Even if you lose this hearing, however, the DMV may allow you to continue driving with an IID for:

 A prosecutor is most likely to reduce a DUI to a wet reckless when there are the following mitigating circumstances: